Man who directed weekly shipments of heroin to Richmond area sentenced to 4.5 years

 On Wednesday, Amirshahi noted that Ruiz had no prior criminal history before the present case, has worked “non-stop” since age 16 and has removed himself from the drug cartel world.

-Ruiz was born in Los Angeles to parents who immigrated from Mexico, and lived in Mexico from age 2 to 14.
-His mother sent him to live with her sister's husband in Gainesville, Ga., in an effort to avoid drug cartel violence in Guerrero, Mexico.
+Ruiz was born in Los Angeles to parents who immigrated from Mexico, and lived in Mexico from age 2-14.
+His mother sent him to live with her sister’s husband in Gainesville, Georgia, in an effort to avoid drug cartel violence in Guerrero, Mexico.
 He secured his legal emancipation at 16 and has supported himself and his family since, Amirshahi said.

 “I would like to apologize for all the people I have hurt either directly or indirectly,” Ruiz told the court through an interpreter.
 “I made a mistake and I have paid for it now.
 I want to be able to go back into society.”